Guidance Note on Reportable Events for Mineral and Extractive Operations

 Phone: 1300 366 356

-The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) Earth Resources Regulation (ERR) regulates Victoria's mineral and extractive resources by administering the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) in relation to:
+The Department of Jobs, Precincts and Regions (DJPR) Earth Resources Regulation unit regulates Victoria's mineral and extractive resources by administering the Mineral Resources (Sustainable Development) Act 1990 (MRSDA) in relation to:

 - public safety;